Menstruation hut: India

 In many Indian states, the practice of banishing women and girls is common.
-It is mostly prevalent among the Gonds which are the largest indigenous group in Central India and hail from the states of Maharashtra, Chhattisgarh, Andhra Pradesh and Orissa as well as Madiya ethnic groups.These shacks, known locally as "kurma ghar" or "gaokar," lack basic amenities like proper beds, clean water and functional washrooms.
+It is mostly prevalent among the Gonds which are the largest tribal group in Central India and hail from the states of Maharashtra, Chhattisgarh, Andhra Pradesh and Orissa as well as Madiya ethnic groups.
+These shacks, known locally as "kurma ghar" or "gaokar," lack basic amenities like proper beds, clean water and functional washrooms.
 Since menstruating women are not permitted to cook, Gaokors lack a kitchen.
 Those staying inside rely on family members to bring them food and other supplies.
 The accountability of maintaining such huts lies on no one since they are considered as public property.
 These shacks are usually located on the outskirts of the village or near a forest.
 The unsanitary conditions coupled with unhygienic menstrual practices — many women use strips made from mahua leaves covered with paddy chaff as pads, often lead to infections, illnesses, and sometimes even death.
 The decrepit shacks provide little protection against wild creatures.

-According to a representative of from a local NGO Sparsh, at least eight women have passed away in Gadchiroli alone since 2011 as a result of this forced seclusion.
+According to a representative of from a local NGO Sparsh, at least eight women have died in Gadchiroli alone since 2011 as a result of this forced seclusion.
 Some have died due to pneumonia, while others were bitten by snakes.
 Jayanti Baburao Gawade, a 47-year-old was made to go to the menstrual hut while she had fever and high blood pressure and was discovered dead the next morning by her family in Ettapalli, Gadchiroli district, in November 2017.
 During cyclone Gaja in Thanjavur district in Tamil Nadu, a 14-year-old girl who was compelled to stay in a hut outside her home because she was menstruating, was killed when a coconut tree fell on it.

 In 2015, India's National Human Rights Commission called the practice as "a violation of human rights" and ordered Maharashtra to take action to end the practice.
 Religion and tradition are often cited as main reasons for justifying restrictions.
 It is believed by the people that the tradition could not be changed because "it's been decreed by our gods" and if they defied tradition, they would face the wrath of gods and invite illness and death in the family.

-A lot of girls are forced to remain absent from school due to this practice.
+Many girls are forced to remain absent from school due to this practice.
 An estimated 23% of girls in India drop out of school when they start menstruating.
-This custom frequently prevents girls from taking their exams while she is menstruating.
+This custom frequently prevents girls from taking their exams while they are menstruating.
 It denotes that only a few girls from regions where this practice is prevalent continue their education past matriculation.

 To challenge the stigma and taboos around menstruation, various social media campaigns have been launched.
 The #periodforchange campaign, started by the Kachra Project, encouraged discussion on the topic. #Happytobleed is another counter-campaign to combat the sexism that women experience as a result of taboos associated with menstruation.
 It recognizes menstruation as a normal occurrence which doesn't need curtains to hide behind.